Freefall63/NAudio-Pitchshifter/README.md

 # NAudio-Pitchshifter

-A realtime C# audio pitch shifter based on S. M. Bernsees phase vocoder that implements an NAudio SampleProvider.
+A realtime C# audio pitch shifter based on S. M. Bernsees phase vocoder that implements an NAudio ISampleProvider.

 Or in simple words: this lets you change the pitch of audio (e.g. in realtime playback using the NAudio library).